Great Empires of North America, Part 4: People of the Pyramid

-To this day, the builders of Mesa Verde are often called “the Anasazi,” as if that was the name of their tribe or nation — and not a derogatory term in an unrelated language, conceived by people who arrived in the region after Mesa Verde’s demise.
+To this day, the builders of Mesa Verde are often called “the Anasazi,” as if that was their name for themselves — and not a derogatory term in an unrelated language, conceived by people who arrived in the region many years after Mesa Verde’s demise.

 The Hopis, Zunis and other Puebloan people would have to wait several more centuries before anthropologists recognized them for who they truly are: cultural and linguistic (and possibly genetic) descendants of the people who built the Southwest’s mighty ancient citadels.

 In fact, linguists now recognize one Puebloan language, Keresan, as a direct descendant of the language spoken at Chaco Canyon and Mesa Verde.*

 * Intriguing sidenote: the Zuni language is not Puebloan — it’s a language isolate, which means it has no known connection with any other language, Pueblo or otherwise; and it probably dates back at least 7,000 years.
 In other words, Zuni is the lone survivor of a whole family of languages that vanished in the mists of prehistory.

 Of course, Puebloan peoples never needed academic confirmation of their ancient pedigree.
 In towns and villages throughout the Southwest, they still sing the old songs and recite the old stories of their civilization’s golden age — the time before Navajos or Shoshones or European invaders, when their land belonged to them alone.